Positibe/MenuBundle/README.md

 PositibeMenuBundle
 ==================

-This bundle extend KnpMenuBundle to provides entities that can be loaded from database using Doctrine ORM.

-It was inspired by Symfony-Cmf MenuBundle.
+This bundle provide a Orm Provider to use KnpMenuBundle with menus loaded from database and it's inspired by Symfony-Cmf MenuBundle.

 Installation
 ------------

 To install the bundle just add the dependent bundles:

-    php composer.phar require positibe/menu-bundle
+    php composer.phar require positibe/orm-menu-bundle

 Next, be sure to enable the bundles in your application kernel: